shield-h2020/store/docs/ns/packaging.md

 | manifest:ns | Defines a SHIELD Network Service package
 | type | The type of Network Service the manifest describes.
 Allowed values: `OSM`
 | package | Network Service file name within the SHIELD package.
 This file name, contents and format is Orchestrator specific.
 This manifest only identifies the file which holds the Network Service package
+| hash | The message digest for the NS package mentioned in the package field
 | descriptor | Network Service Descriptor file within the Network Service-specific package.
 Tipically a path to the actual file itself
 | properties | Network Service characterization and purpose-related details